mmikowski/hi_score/README.md

   google-chrome ex01.html ex02.html
 ```

-In this example the build process creates two isolated applications that share resources like fonts, libraries, and images.
-This is generally the preferred approach when building a suite of web applications.
+This example shows the creation of two simple single-page web applications that share resources (like fonts, libraries, and images) yet the have fully isolated JavaScript namespaces.

 ### Update
 One may update all the npm libraries, assets and the `package.json` file with `npm update -D`.
 If we want these changes to propagate, we must run `npm run setup` again to update the vendor libraries, and update the `index.html` file to point to the updated versions.
 We expect to automate the last step in future updates.